glynnbird/couchfirehose/README.md

 # couchfirehose

-A proof-of-concept tool that allows Cloudant/CouchDB data to be transferred between a source database and a target database.
+A proof-of-concept tool that allows Cloudant/CouchDB data to be transferred quickly between a source database and a target database.
 This **is not** replication:

 - It doesn't transfer every revision of every document.
 Only the winners.
 - It doesn't transfer attachments.
 - It optionally doesn't transfer deleted documents.
 - It optionally doesn't transfer design documents documents.
 - It can optionally transform the document in transit.

+It is faster than replication but gets its speed by assuming that the source database is static and the the target database is empty.

 ## How does it work?